geekzter/azure-pipeline-agents/README.md

 final_message: "Up after $UPTIME seconds"
 ```

-Note this also sets up some environment variables e.g. `GEEKZTER_AGENT_VIRTUAL_NETWORK_ID` that can be used in pipelines to set up a connection from (see example below).
+Note this also sets up some environment variables e.g. `GEEKZTER_AGENT_VIRTUAL_NETWORK_ID` that can be used in pipelines to set up a peering connection from (see example below).
 ## Infrastructure Provisioning

-Use the [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to login:
+Use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to login:
 `az login`
 `az account set --subscription="SUBSCRIPTION_ID"`